-(a) Prevocational services are aimed at preparing an individual for paid or unpaid employment, but are not job-task oriented.
+- (a) Prevocational Sservices are aimed at preparing waiver recipients an individual for paid or unpaid employment, but are not job-task oriented.
 Services include teaching such concepts as compliance, attendance, task completion, problem solving and safety.
-Prevocational services are provided to persons not expected to be able to join the general work force or participate in a transitional sheltered workshop within one year (excluding supported employment programs).

-(b) When compensated, individuals are paid at less than 50 percent of the minimum wage.

-(c) Activities included in this service are not primarily directed at teaching specific job skills, but at underlying habilitative goals, such as attention span and motor skills.
-All prevocational services will be reflected in the individual's plan of care as directed to habilitative, rather than explicit employment objectives.
+Prevocational Sservices are provided to waiver recipients persons not expected to be able to join the general work force or participate in a transitional sheltered workshop within one year (excluding supported employment programs). - (b) When compensated, waiver recipients individuals are paid at less than 50 percent of the minimum wage. - (c) Activities included in this Prevocational Sservices are not primarily directed at teaching specific job skills, but at underlying habilitative goals, such as attention span and motor skills.
+All Pprevocational Sservices will be reflected in the waiver recipient's individual's plan of care as directed to habilitative, rather than explicit employment objectives.

-(d) Providers of prevocational services must be certified by the Department of Mental Health.

-(e) Prevocational services are not available under a program funded under section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
+- (d) Providers of Pprevocational Services must be certified by the Department of Mental Health. - (e) Prevocational Sservices are not available under a program funded under section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
 1401[16] and [17]).

-(4) Supported Employment
+(4) Supported Employment Services